thijs2823/Project_Convolutional-Neural-Network-CNN-U-Net-for-image-segmentation-/README.md

 ## UNet Segmentation on STARE Dataset

 This repository contains a PyTorch implementation of a UNet model for biomedical image segmentation using the STARE dataset [1,2].
-The dataset consists of retina images with annotations from two different annotators.
-This implementation handles both annotators’ masks to improve training robustness and generalization.
+This dataset consists of retina images with annotations from two different annotators.
+The purpuse of this models is to learn from the annotators' masks and to be able to draw the annotations independently.

 ## Features